fusioncoe/_service_admin_seed/docs/SECURITY.md

 **Key Security Principles:**

-1. **Customer Control**: All sensitive credentials remain in your GitHub environment
-2. **Service Isolation**: OnFusionCoE orchestrates without accessing secrets
+1. **No Secret Sharing**: No secrets are ever shared with the OnFusionCoE service
+2. **ID-Only Orchestration**: OnFusionCoE tracks only specific IDs (tenant/application IDs, secret IDs, connection identities) - never actual secret values
 3. **Secure Proxy**: GitHub Actions authenticate on your behalf using your credentials
+4. **Automated Secret Management**: Service automatically rotates secrets within 30 days of expiration and recovers from secret removal
-4. **Audit Trail**: Complete operation history in your GitHub Actions runs
+5. **Audit Trail**: Complete operation history in your GitHub Actions runs
-5. **Revocable Access**: You maintain full control over permissions and access
+6. **Revocable Access**: You maintain full control over permissions and access

 ## FsnxApiClient - The Secure Execution Layer